Acne Causes & Treatment Options. (Includes a Dangerous Medication Banned in the USA But Sold FREELY in Kenya) 😮

 This, in turn, then causes the stimulation of the sebaceous glands to release of excess oil; thus leading to clogged pores and the development of acne breakouts.

 Acne Natural Vs Pharmaceutical Treatment Options

-There is a number of different options available in the treatment of acne.
-Different treatment options are available for different levels of acne, with the stronger treatments being more appropriate for individuals suffering from severe acne.
+There are a number of different options available in the treatment of acne.
+Different treatment options are available for different levels of acne, with stronger treatments being more appropriate for individuals suffering from severe acne.

 See the chart above.